jwplayer/jwplayer-android-best-practice-apps/README.md

 ## Sample Apps

 - **ChromecastDemo** - A simple implementation of our Chromecast module.
 Allows you to cast to any available Chromecast devices
-- **ChromecastFragmentDemo** - Similar to the ChromecastDemo app, this app uses the `JWPlayerSupportFragment` as the main video component
 - **DemoNativeControls** - A barebones implementation of a native UI utilizing Android `View` elements
 - **FullBackgroundAudio** - A demo of how you can setup the player to allow for background audio playback
 - **LocalAssetPlayback** - Demonstrates the ability of the JW Player SDK to load locally stored assets.
 In the demo we utilize the built in Android **Assets** folder